Asset Protection Permits

 There are set fees and security bonds which will apply to the Asset Protection Permit.
 The general fees are listed below.

-• A pre-commencement report is not required as Council will conduct an inspection prior and after works.
+• A pre-commencement report is not required as Council will conduct an inspection prior to and after completed works.

 Asset Protection Permit Fees